UK+ 44 (0)121 270 4786

 Zia Ul Ummah Foundation's commitment

-Alhamdulillah, we provide FREE education to almost 30,000 students (boys & girls) across 200 schools and colleges in Pakistan.
-Our institutions provide children with the opportunity to memorise the Holy Qur’an and undertake religious study, alongside contemporary subjects from secondary schooling to under graduate.
+By the mercy of Allah, we offer tuition-free education to nearly 30,000 students, encompassing both boys and girls, distributed across 200 schools and colleges in Pakistan.
+Our educational institutions not only enable children to memorise the Holy Qur’an but also engage in religious studies, supplementing their education with contemporary subjects from secondary schooling to undergraduate levels.

 How much Zakat do I owe?